Ophion: Mythology

 We also have fragments of the writings of the early philosopher Pherecydes of Syros (6th century B.C.E.), who devised a myth or legend in which powers known as Zas and Chronos ("Time") and Chthonie ("Of the Earth") existed from the beginning and in which Chronos creates the universe.
 Some fragments of this work mention a birth of Ophioneus and a battle of the gods between Cronus (not Chronos) on one side and Ophioneus and his children on the other in which an agreement is made that whoever pushes the other side into Ogenos will lose, and the winner will hold heaven.

 Eusebius of Caesarea in his Praeparatio Evangelica (1.10) cites Philo of Byblos as declaring that Pherecydes took Ophion and the Ophionidae from the Phoenicians.

-Interpretations

-Robert Graves (1955) imaginatively reconstructs a Pelasgian creation myth in his book The Greek Myths, involving a serpent "Ophion":

-Ophion is created by "Eurynome", a supreme creatrix goddess dancing on the ocean's waves.
-Ophion fertilizes her, and she takes the form of a dove to lay an egg on the waters.
-Ophion entwines about Eurynome's egg until the world hatches from it.
-Ophion and Eurynome then reign from Mount Olympus, until Ophion boasts that he alone made the world.
-Eurynome kicks out his teeth as punishment, and banishes him to the underworld.
-Pelasgus, who taught humans all arts and crafts, sprang from Ophion's lost teeth.

-Graves' re-interpretation is very similar to some Gnostic traditions, with the demiurge (often represented as a serpentine "Yaldabaoth") claiming to have created the world alone, despite the assistance of others.
-That assistance often is from "Sophia", who is represented as (or allied with) the Holy Spirit, hence her symbolism includes doves.